uditgaurav/hce-api-template/README.md

   - Select the right set of experiments you want to include in the workflow
   - Provide desired tunables in the experiment.
 At any point in time, you can change the tunables and save it - this won't impact the overall API calls, infact this is correct method to update the tunables of the pre-created experiment for new runs.

-- **Install 'jq' binary**: Make sure you have `jq` installed in your system if not please install it as it is used in some APIs to filter path.
+- **Install 'jq'**: Make sure you have `jq` installed in your system if not please install it as it is used in some APIs to filter path.

+- **Derive Tunables**: To derive tunables for preparing API commands [check here](https://uditgaurav.github.io/hce-api-template//#derive-tunables).

 - **Download 'hce-api' binary**:
   - Follow the below-mentioned steps to install 'hce-api' binary.
 It will be used to prepare the API commands based on the provided tunables.